Walid-khaled/Python-Decorators-in-Action/README.md

 ## Table of Content
 ├── src               <- directory for source files<br>
-| <pre>   ├── main.py     <- contains 4 functions to be decorated with 4 different decorators<br>
+|<pre>├── main.py     <- contains 4 functions to be decorated with 4 different decorators<br>
       ├── task1.py    <- contains function decorator_1 that calculates the execution time and number of calls for the argument function<br>
       ├── task2.py    <- contains function decorator_2 that extends decorator_1 with inspect module<br>
       ├── task3.py    <- contains class decorator_3 that do the same as task 1,2 using class but write the output in task3.txt and print ranking table<br>
       └── task4.py    <- contains function decorator_4 that pipes error stream into log file.txt instead of stdou<br>
+|<pre>
 └── Readme.md